Iowa Quit Claim Deed Form

 Recording Details

-• Signing Requirements – Deed signatures must be acknowledged by a notary public.[1]
+• Signing Requirements – Deed signatures must be acknowledged before a notary public.[1]

 • Where to RecordCounty Recorder’s Office[2]